We need more Hanukkah music

 Bashar Al-Assad regime’s chemical attack on April 7 killed about 70 people through chlorine gas and sarin, both nerve agents.

-President Trump’s response was to attack supposed chemical warehouses with missles, something that Trump did last year.
+President Trump’s response was to attack supposed chemical warehouses with missiles, something that Trump did last year.
 Yet missile strikes have done little to deter future chemical attacks.

 Assad has been using chemicals on his citizens since 2013, when an attack killed seven people.